moio/raspberry-openvpn-gateway/README.md

 cp ~/.ssh/id_rsa.pub salt/sshd/authorized_keys
 ```

-## SaltStack installation
+## Salt installation

-This project uses SaltStack to configure the Raspberry Pi.
+This project uses Salt to configure the Raspberry Pi.

 To install it, insert the SD card in your Raspberry Pi and connect it to a network where you can access it.
 Don't connect the USB Ethernet interface yet, and run the following commands: